lscaldas/xps-smart-origin/README.md

 You can simply alter any number and all the data will be updated automalically in the other spreadsheets.
 You should change the ug value, photon energy, e-beam, and time columns.
 The other columns change the correction factors we use to treat the raw data.
 Ask for advice, or watch the youtube videos.<br>
 ![image](https://user-images.githubusercontent.com/42618468/230059556-79e9f563-5e17-43bc-a9b2-2ddd35e6effb.png)<br>

+## Test before beamtime

+You can test the script before your beamtime, by using the dat files inside the dat folder in the code section.

 ## Common issues